 Build Scan

-Build scans are a significant innovation in software build tooling.
+Build Scans are a significant innovation in software build tooling.
 Having centralized and shareable records providing fine-grained details and insights of all builds, including local development builds, enables new levels of collaborative debugging and optimization.

 Applying the plugin